Vietnam.vn - Nền tảng quảng bá Việt Nam

 After a year of having products and being well received by the market, the cooperative "went all in" to borrow capital and expand the agricultural model combined with tourism.

-Just after the investment was completed, COVID-19 hit.
-At that time, the cooperative only operated for a week, then had to continuously stop due to social distancing.
+Right after the investment was completed, COVID-19 struck.
+At that time, the cooperative could only operate for a week, then had to continuously stop due to social distancing.

-At that time, the agricultural and tourism model failed and blew away more than 1 billion VND of my investment capital" - Ms. Xuan said and said that during that time she encountered many difficulties, her family members were very worried, encouraged her to stay calm, but she was still confident that nothing would happen because "as long as you can breathe, you can still fix it".
+At that time, the agricultural and tourism model failed and blew away more than 1 billion VND of my investment capital" - Ms. Xuan said and said that during that time she encountered many difficulties, her family members were very worried, encouraged her to stay calm, but she still confidently said that nothing happened because "as long as you breathe, you can still fix it".

-Perilla products were highly appreciated by everyone at that time, so her cooperative continuously expanded the planting area and invested in factories.
+Perilla products were highly appreciated by everyone at that time, so her cooperative continuously expanded the growing area and invested in factories.

 "Although there were times when I encountered some difficulties over the years, with the spirit of not giving up, the cooperative now has a factory system to cook essential oils, cook extracts, make tea and make perilla powder with a capacity of 30,000 products/year.